Brain Modes

 This is an excellent learning state.
 Our solutions focus on Work Smarter rather Work Harder.

 Sometimes we can enter into a state of mind where our enjoyment at learning and achieving triggers more neurotransmitter release.
+That is, we feel rewarded by progress that we are making, releasing endorphins, which help us to feel enjoyment in the task.
+We then use the endorphins to release additional Dopamine, which can keep our Hyperfocus going.
 In this state of mind, we find that everything just flows and time can seem meaningless.
-This can lead to a very positive Hyper Focus with Creativity and Achievement being the central happy feel.
+This can lead to a very positive Hyperfocus with Creativity and achievement being the central happy feel.

 Survival Mode

-Our Survival Brain is all about about manging a threat by activiting the Freeze, Fawn, Flight and Fight choices to manage a physical threat.
-We have coopted that to also manage psychic threats – an intelectual, identity or emotional threat.
+Our Survival Brain is all about about managing a threat by activating the Freeze, Fawn, Flight and Fight choices to manage a physical threat.
+We have co-opted that to also manage psychic threats – an intellectual, identity or emotional threat.
 Once the threat has been manage via a direct Freeze, Fawn, Flight or Fight action, or through a better nuanced creative solution, we switch back out of this state of mind.

 However, we sometimes get switched into this state of mind by something that isn’t an actual threat.
-It could be a memory, or a false perception of threat, or more likely a biological problem with a neurology, cardiopulminary system etc. The problem with these non-circumstance driven causes of Survival Mode is that we are hard wired to expect that the cause is external to us, to handle the actual threat of the lion / tiger / emergency, rather than instrospectively realise that we actually need to sort out our internal health.
+It could be a memory, or a false perception of threat, or more likely a biological problem with a neurology, cardiopulmonary system etc. The problem with these non-circumstance driven causes of Survival Mode is that we are hardwired to expect that the cause is external to us, to handle the actual threat of the lion / tiger / emergency, rather than introspectively realise that we actually need to sort out our internal health.

 We cover this in more detail in Weird Mood or Thoughts – Top 6 Causes, where the top checks are: